kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 getArticleInfo.open("GET", "articleName.txt");
 getArticleInfo.send();
 {% endprism %}
-`getArticleInfo.onreadystatechange` will run a function called `loadText` any time a state changes, but we'll write code that makes sure that theh function only runs when the state equals `4`.
+For now, `getArticleInfo.onreadystatechange` will run a function called `loadText` any time a state changes.
+But we'll write code that makes sure that `loadText` only runs when the state equals `4`.

 `open` is an XHR method and one of the most important parts of an AJAX application.
 This is because __the `open` method is where you tell your code what data needs to be loaded onto the page.__